-- Present and punctual for trial. - Performed their role so that there were no disruptions or delays in the presentation of the trial. - Conducted themselves professionally without attracting any unnecessary attention. - Knowledgeable about script and role in trial. - Followed script.
+- Present and punctual for trial. - Performed their role so that there were no disruptions or delays in the presentation of the trial. - Conducted themselves professionally without attracting any unnecessary attention. - Knowledgeable about script and role in the trial. - Followed script.

-Team Presentation
+Team Participation and Presentation

-- Team members were courteous, observed general courtroom decorum, spoke clearly and distinctly, and displayed good sportsmanship to all competitors, regardless of trial results. - Team members were involved in the presentation of the case and actively participated in fulfilling their respective roles. - Witnesses performed in synchronization with attorneys in presenting their side of the case. - As much as possible, each trial attorney displayed examination and argumentation skills, and when appropriate, displayed knowledge of California Simplified Rules of Evidence in making objections. - Team members demonstrated cooperation and teamwork. - The teachers and attorney coaches displayed good sportsmanship. - Team members followed the set rules.
+- Team members were courteous, observed general courtroom decorum, spoke clearly and distinctly, and displayed good sportsmanship to all competitors, regardless of trial results. - Team members were involved in the presentation of the case and actively participated in fulfilling their respective roles. - Witnesses performed in synchronization with attorneys in presenting their side of the case. - As much as possible, each trial attorney displayed examination and argumentation skills, and when appropriate, displayed knowledge of California Simplified Rules of Evidence in making objections. - Team members demonstrated cooperation and teamwork, as well as following the set rules. - The teachers and attorney coaches displayed good sportsmanship.